-Are you traveling to Canada for business or pleasure?
+Are you travelling to Canada for business or pleasure?
 Lucky you!
-But before you pack your bags and board the plane, there’s a new Canadian travel requirement you should be aware of.
-Beginning March 15, 2016, visa-exempt foreign nationals flying to or through Canada, including those who hold a work permit but are visa-exempt, are required to have an Electronic Travel Authorization (eTA).
+But before you pack your bags and board the plane, there’s a Canadian travel requirement you should be aware of.
+As of March 15, 2016, visa-exempt foreign nationals flying to or through Canada, including those who hold a work permit but are visa-exempt, are required to have an Electronic Travel Authorization (eTA).

 What is an eTA?

-The purpose of Canada’s new eTA is to screen passengers before they arrive in the country.
-The eTA is connected electronically to each traveller’s passport, and it is valid for up to five years, or whenever the passport becomes expired.
+The purpose of Canada’s eTA is to screen passengers before they arrive in the country.
+The eTA is connected electronically to each traveller’s passport, and it is valid for up to five years, or until the passport expires (whichever comes first).